httvhutceoscop/vnt-standard/wp-content/plugins/envira-gallery-lite/readme.txt

 = Mobile Ready, SEO Friendly and Optimized for Speed =

 Envira Gallery is 100% responsive and mobile-friendly by default.
-We also optimized every query on the front-end and the back-end to ensure maximum speed - Yes, Envira is the fastest WordPress gallery plugin.
+We also optimized every query on the front-end and the back-end to ensure maximum speed - Yes, Envira is the fastest WordPress photo gallery plugin.

-We also made Envira the most SEO friendly gallery plugin with ability for meta data, deeplinks, standalone galleries, and paginaton.
+We also made Envira the most SEO friendly photo gallery plugin with ability for meta data, deeplinks, standalone galleries, and paginaton.

 = Sharing and Selling Photos Made EASY =